-Unlike freedom of movement within the European Union, the TTTA provides Australian and New Zealand citizens with the opportunity to move freely, providing (and without exception) that they meet specific criteria with respect to criminal, health and security requirements.
+Unlike freedom of movement within the European Union, the TTTA provides New Zealand and Australian citizens with the opportunity to move freely, providing (and without exception) that they meet specific criteria with respect to criminal, health and security requirements.
 Because it is an informal arrangement, this allows each nation to adapt specific terms of the agreement to current demands, but overall, facilitated migration for individuals remains constant and unhindered.

-It also provides each of Australia's and New Zealand's governments a level of autonomy that is not seen in the European Union, as the TTTA is mutually recognised between the two nations as opposed to being enforced by a central, supranational authority.
+It also provides each of New Zealand and Australia's governments a level of autonomy that is not seen in the European Union, as the TTTA is mutually recognised between the two nations as opposed to being enforced by a central, supranational authority.